flowup/api-client-generator/README.md

 1. import the `APIClientModule` in your `app.module.ts` (main module)
 - domain and configuration should be passed to module imports using `.forRoot` method
 - options and domain are optional
-- when domain is not passed, host property form swagger file is used as default
+- when a domain is not passed, host property form swagger file is used as a default
-  - if host property is not defined `window.href` with current port is used instead
+  - if host property is not defined `window.href` with a current port is used instead

 ```typescript
 @NgModule({